mgastner/cartogram-cpp/README.md

     > Built target uninstall

-Further, running `cartogram` should no longer work
+Further, running `cartogram` should no longer work.